40% Off Anker Ka-band

 Newsfeeds and inboxes are filled daily with stories about staying connected and best practice for communicating in this somewhat new way of working for many of us.
 A whole host of different industries are embracing digitalisation in their businesses to keep employees connected and their businesses operating efficiently and safely.

 This reliance on technology is paramount to many business activities so this begs the question of what would we do if the terrestrial networks become too congested?
-At AST, we work closely with many companies that operate in remote locations and help to keep these workers that permanently operate independently, isolated from the population.
+At AST, we work closely with many companies that operate in remote locations and help to keep these workers that permanently operate independently, isolated from the population, connected.
 How do they stay connected?

 Offshore resilience requires secure connectivity